Alnus Serrulata, Hazel Alder

 Live Stakes are Easy to Care for

-Known for its smooth bark.
+It is known for its smooth bark.
 Most people who see this tree can recognize it by its bark alone.
-It cannot tolerate dry conditions or little water, if you live in areas where water is a problem make sure you keep a regular watering schedule.
-It generally takes around ten years for it to reach full maturity.
+It cannot tolerate dry conditions or little water if you live in areas where water is a problem make sure you keep a regular watering schedule.
+It takes around ten years for it to reach full maturity.
 It has dark green foliage with small flowers.
 It prefers partial shade to full sun.

 Hazel Alder live stakes is a great and easy way to get this shrub or small tree to grow.